emilylienhuang/GroupThink/README.md

 ## **How It Works**

 ### **Input**
-- A graph representation of a social network (e.g., adjacency matrix or list).
+- A graph representation of a social network (specifically grids).
-- Node attributes representing individual preferences, utilities, or strategic choices.
+- Node attributes or row, col tuples representing individual preferences, utilities, or strategic choices.

 ### **Simulation Steps**
 1. **Initialize the Graph**: